 In addition to his RIS responsibilities, Don is active in the community, as a director of the Hampshire Chamber of Commerce (Southampton) Policy Board, the Southampton Asset Management Board, and the SETsquared Partnership, the SE Regional Board of the CBI, and Future South.

 Colin has worked with Bouygues UK for over 12 years based at their Portsmouth regional office.
 He is currently responsible for the full technical capability within the business.
 This includes all technical functions in support of Bouygues approach to adding maximum value to clients within the pre-construction and delivery process.
 Technical functions include: design management, building services management and planning & methods.
 Colin comes from an architectural background with significant time spent in design management and site project management.
 This professional history allows Colin to manage a multi-disciplinary team of professionals providing a co-ordinated, cohesive and collaborative service in this ever challenging industry business sector.

-Nick is a Policy Board Member of the Hampshire Chamber of Commerce, a role which sees him liaise closely with Local Enterprise Partnerships, PUSH and Local Authorities, to enable joint working between the Organisations in lobbying Government for improvements in walking, cycling and public transport.
-He is currently working with the EM3 LEP and the Active Travel Consortium, on a number of schemes in North Hampshire.
+Nick is also vice Chair of the influential Hampshire Chamber Planning & Transport Committee and a Policy Board Member of the Hampshire Chamber of Commerce.
+These roles see him liaise closely with Local Enterprise Partnerships and other similar bodies, to enable joint working between such Organisations in lobbying Government for improvements in walking, cycling and public transport.
+He is currently looking at opportunities to reopen the Waterside Railway to Marchwood, Hythe and Fawley, to bring back rail passenger services to the line.

-He was instrumental in the successful implementation of the Future South RGF programme and continues to work closely with local companies.
+He was instrumental in the successful implementation of the Future South RGF programme and became a Board Member in June 2017.
+He continues to work closely with local companies in his new roles.

-He has an Economics Degree from Cardiff and an MBA from University of Portsmouth.
+He has an Economics Degree from Cardiff and an MBA from the University of Portsmouth.